dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 ### Pattern uses

-It is a compile-time error if the expression in a guard clause in a switch case or if-case statement is not assignable to `bool`.
+It is a compile-time error if the expression in a guard clause in a switch case or if-case construct is not assignable to `bool`.

 The static type of a switch expression is the least upper bound of the static types of all of the case expressions.